SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 This is the IMU used in versions 1.0 and 1.1 of the official SlimeVR trackers.
 This IMU has been discontinued from the SlimeVR store, making it difficult to obtain or to estimate its price.
+It also suffers significantly from the stomp bug.

 |Reset time | Cost |Availability|Build quality|